btcz/bitcoinz/README.md

 Mother coins: ZCL, ZEC, BTC

-BitcoinZ are unfinished and highly experimental.
+BitcoinZ is unfinished and highly experimental.
 Use at your own risk.

 Zclassic v1.0.10-1